open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_runtime.md

 ## Customize training schedules

 By default we use step learning rate with 1x schedule, this calls [MultiStepLR](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/scheduler/lr_scheduler.py#L139) in MMEngine.
-We support many other learning rate schedule [here](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/scheduler/lr_scheduler.py), such as `CosineAnnealingLR` and `PolyLR` schedule.
+We support many other learning rate schedule [here](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/scheduler/lr_scheduler.py), such as `CosineAnnealingLR` and `PolyLR` schedules.
 Here are some examples

 - Poly schedule: